Use In Commerce For Trademarks or Service Marks (1(a))

 For more information from Not Just Patents, see our other pages and sites:

-Trademark e Search New USPTO Trademark Searching
+Trademark e Search Strong Trademark Enforcing Trade Names

-Common Law Trademarks Trademark A-Z
+Common Law Trademarks Trademark Goodwill Abandoned Trademarks

 Patent, Trademark & Copyright Inventory Forms

-How to Trademark Search
+Verify a Trademark First To File Trademark How to Trademark Search

 Using Slogans (Taglines), Model Numbers as Trademarks